Faculty & Staff Resources

 Background Checks and Drug Panels

-If your student’s site requires either a background check or a drug panel, faculty may request one or both within the student's internship record in the Internship Inventory.
+Faculty may request a background check and/or drug panel for their student within the student's record in the Internship Inventory.
 Certiphi, our provider, will send the student an AppStation account through which the student can approve the background check and/or drug panel and make arrangements for payment.
-Results will be sent to the student via their Certiphi AppStation account for the student to share their results with the internship site.
+Certiphi will send results to the student for the student to share with their internship site.

 Tuition and Fees

 Internship Advisory Council